 MCC flew bombing missions in France until he was shot down and taken prisoner.
 Despite spending the remainder of the war in a German prison, his appetite for adventure remained undaunted following repatriation at the end of the war.

 Around this time, Poland finally regained independence following 150 years of Prussian, Russian, and Austro-Hungarian occupation.
 It was short-lived, however, when Russia invaded Poland in 1920 in an effort to spread their communist revolution all over Europe.
 MCC could not have been happier as he was not only afforded an opportunity to return to combat but the favor to the Polish freedom fighters who fought side by side with his great, great grandfather in the American Revolution.

 Poland at that time was a country rising from the ashes; everything had to be organized from scratch—including the army.
 MCC appeared in front the Polish commander-in-chief offering to create a Polish Air Force.
 The C-in-C cordially accepted and MCC returned to France to gather seven American friends who all willingly volunteered to help.
-The group formed the Kosciuszko Squadron, so named as a tribute to TK.
+The group formed the Kosciuszko An aviation organization composed of aircrew, support personnel, aircraft, and equipment., so named as a tribute to TK.